094459/newsletter-oss-projects/README.md

 **aws-genai-rfpassistant**

 [aws-genai-rfpassistant](https://aws-oss.beachgeek.co.uk/43a) this repository contains the code and infrastructure as code for a Generative AI-powered Request for Proposal (RFP) Assistant leveraging Amazon Bedrock and AWS Cloud Development Kit (CDK).
 This could be very hand if responding to RFP's is something that you do and you want to look at ways of optimising your approach.
 The documentation in the repo is very comprehensive.
 I have not tried this one out for myself, but I have been involved in both writing and reviewing RFPs in the past, so understand the pain that led to the creation of this project. (#203)

+**aws-eks-udp-telemetry**

+[aws-eks-udp-telemetry](https://aws-oss.beachgeek.co.uk/44m) is a project that I have tried to build myself many moons ago.
+Did you know that many of the amazing (and very realistic) racing games for consoles allow you to export telemetry data?
+When I found this out many moons ago, I put together some simple code that showed some simple telemetry (speed, tyre temperature).
+I kind of stopped there with plans to do great things, but as is often the way, the project was left half finished.
+So I am delighted that this project from AWS Community Builder Amador Criado provides a more complete version, including a blog post ([Ingesting F1 Telemetry UDP real-time data in AWS EKS](https://aws-oss.beachgeek.co.uk/44n)) where he dives into the details of how everything works. (#204)

 **aws-piday2024**